At Parkland Golf & Country Club , benefit from resort style living combined with family friendly warmth.

 It is expected that Members will choose to dress in a fashion befitting the surroundings and atmosphere provided in the setting of the Club.
 It is also expected that Members will advise their immediate family members, extended family members and guests of dress requirements.
 The Club Operator is the sole judge of what is appropriate.
 The Club will notify Members of specific dress requirements from time to time.
 During such time that Members are permitted access and use to any of the Sports Club Facilities, the Members shall comply with all applicable rules and regulations of the Sports Club.

 Appropriate golf attire is required for all players.
 If you are in doubt concerning your attire, please check with the Golf Shop staff.

-Shirts with collars and sleeves must be worn at all times.
+Shirts with collars and sleeves must be worn tucked in at all times.
 Slacks or golf shorts must be worn.
 No tank tops, denim, T-shirts, cut-offs, sweat pants, bathing suits or other athletic shorts are permitted.

 Dresses, skirts, slacks, golf shorts and blouses must be worn.
 No halter tops, denim, T-shirts, bathing suits, sweat pants, athletic shorts or short shorts are permitted.

 Acceptable shoes must be worn at all times.
 Golf shoes with spikeless golf cleats are mandatory.
 Spikeless golf cleats are available through the Golf Shop.